NordAct/useless-reptile/Example-Data-Pack/README.md

 `hurt` - played when dragon is hurt\
 `death` - played when dragon is dying

+**Note on Lightning Chaser**: it _must_ have locator `breath` on the model as it's used for correct renderer of lightning breath attack

 ## `equipment` file structure
 Lists models for items that are going to be used when the latter are used as equipment.